carlosgimenes/Training-Duolingo/Frases.md

 Do you want me to look at all those papers right now, Mr. Smith?
 Do you want to have some hot tea? = Você quer beber um pouco de chá quente?
 Do you want to play basketball later? = Você quer jogar basquete mais tarde?
+Do you remember that trip? = Você se lembra daquela viagem?
 Do you take dancing lessons? = Você faz aulas de dança?
 Do you take medicine every day? = Você toma remédio todo dia?
 Do you think that I'm alergic to cats? = Você acha que eu sou alérgico a gatos?